-If you are about to retire, to make use of scheme pays you must submit an election form to NHSBSA before you start to draw your pension (in line with their guidance).
+If you are about to retire, to make use of scheme pays you should endeavour to submit an election form to NHSBSA before you start to draw your pension (in line with their guidance).
 This may be an estimate if you have not yet received your Pensions Savings Statement.
 You can at this point also submit your Policy application form.
-However, compensation payments will not be made in respect of scheme pays elections based on estimated information and you will need to update your estimated scheme pays as soon as you can.
-Any payments owing from the Policy will be backdated to the date that you have retired.

 Policy application form

 - If you are a secondary care clinician you should ask your main employer for 2019/20 to endorse your application.
 This endorsement is purely to confirm that you have been working for that organisation in a clinical role that requires professional clinical registration in 2019/20, and that you have that registration.
-Your employer will need to retain a copy of the form for their records.
+Your employer for 2019/20 will need to retain a copy of the form for their records.
 If you are about to change the organisation that you work for, please ask your current employer to endorse your eligibility before you leave.
 (Please note your employer will not have access to wider information about your personal circumstances, for example any income you receive from non-NHS sources).
 You should return the form by post to the NHSBSA, with your scheme pays election or shortly afterwards, keeping a copy for your records.
 Please do not try to return your form by email, this may result in your form not being processed.

 - Hospital locums who are eligible should get the organisation that they work with most often to provide the employer endorsement.

-- If you are a dental practitioner NHS Dental Services is providing an e-form via Compass which you should complete and which will then be endorsed by NHS Dental Services.
+- If you are a dental practitioner NHS Dental Services has provided an e-form via Compass which you should complete and which will then be endorsed by NHS Dental Services.
 They will send you an electronic copy and send a copy to the part of NHSBSA that is dealing with the compensation policy.